 If your business is in financial difficulty, your accountant can:

 - Identify problem areas

 - Write new plans to bring finances under control

 - Work with creditors to set up payment plans, remove liens and reduce interest charges

-In some cases, hiring accountant professionals for short periods of time or for particular projects, such as tax preparation, may make more sense for businesses with a small number of employees.
-A staffing agency focused on placing interim finance and accounting professionals can help you during especially busy periods.
+In some cases, relying on temporary professionals for particular accounting projects, such as tax preparation, may make more sense for businesses with a small number of employees.
+A staffing agency focused on placing temporary finance and accounting professionals can help you during especially busy periods.

-Many small companies find that dedicated accountants — either full time or temporary — can find cost savings throughout the business and advise on budget planning, taxes and relevant laws and regulations.
+Many small companies find that dedicated accountants — either as temporary, temp-to-hire or full time solutions — can find cost savings throughout the business and advise on budget planning, taxes and relevant laws and regulations.

 Ultimately, most small business owners realize compensation for one employee is well worth the expense.
 An accredited expert can manage a company's finances far more profitably than even the most passionate amateur.
 The right accountant could be the best new hire your small business makes.